For more information on the vaccine development process, visit the Meningitis Vaccine Project website. Photo: PATH.

-A year later, the Bill & Melinda Gates Foundation provided a ten-year grant to establish the Meningitis Vaccine Project (MVP), a partnership between PATH and WHO that would lead the development, testing, licensure, and widespread introduction of a conjugate vaccine with the promise of protecting millions of lives from group A meningococcal meningitis.
+A year later, the Bill & Melinda Gates Foundation provided a ten-year grant to establish the Meningitis Vaccine Project (MVP), an award-winnning partnership between PATH and WHO that would lead the development, testing, licensure, and widespread introduction of a conjugate vaccine with the promise of protecting millions of lives from group A meningococcal meningitis.

-MVP director Dr. Marc LaForce describes how PATH and WHO became a virtual vaccine company.
+Former MVP director Dr. Marc LaForce describes how PATH and WHO became a virtual vaccine company.
 “We had nothing,” he says.
 “Our challenge was to translate that nothingness into a product.”
 Video: PATH.

 A tall order

 Although the scientific experts convened by WHO believed a conjugate meningitis vaccine could become a reality, the challenge for MVP was daunting.
 How would this partnership between two public health organizations gain access to and license a conjugate vaccine technology?
 And moreover, how would it be able to develop a vaccine that the countries of the meningitis belt could afford?